scarlatti/roseingrave/README.md

 The `"summary"` file consolidates all the information about pieces into one file for ease of importing to and exporting from the master spreadsheet.
-It has a very similar format to `"pieceDataPath"` files, except that after all the volunteers, there is an additional value under the `"summary"` key, which is a summary column for each source in the master spreadsheet.
+It has a very similar format to `"pieceDataPath"` files, except that each source has an additional field `"summary"`, which is a summary column for each source in the master spreadsheet.

 ## Commands